Menu

 Why This Card Could Be Right For You

-You immediately receive 3 free nights (up to 50,000 points each) as a sign-up bonus after spending $6,000 in the first 6 months.
+You receive 150,000 points plus a $125 statement credit as a sign-up bonus after spending $6,000 (currently $8,000) in the first 6 months.
 Beyond that, the benefits aren’t strong, although the $125 annual fee is relatively modest.
 Because it’s a business card, if you’re up against your 5/24 limit and really want a Marriott co-branded option, this one could be worthwhile for the bonus.
-Just remember the American Express “once per lifetime” rule, which allows you to earn the welcome bonus only once per card.
+Just remember the American Express 1/7 Rule, which allows you to earn the welcome bonus only once every seven years.

 When The Usual Advice Doesn't Apply